CRJFisher/career-agent/backlog/tasks/task-11 - Implement-GapAnalysisNode.md

 - [ ] Mitigation focuses on transferable skills and learning ability
 - [ ] Final mapping saved to shared['requirement_mapping_final']
 - [ ] Gaps and strategies saved to shared['gaps']
+- [ ] Unit tests created for all public methods
+- [ ] Test coverage of at least 80%
+- [ ] Mock-based testing for external dependencies (LLM calls, shared store)
+- [ ] Error cases tested (LLM failures, no gaps found, malformed data)
+- [ ] Edge cases tested (all requirements are gaps, no must-have requirements)

 ## Implementation Plan